stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 fancy that here lay the root of a contagion destined to sicken and swallow cities, and engulf nations in the foetor of hybrid pestilence.
-Here cosmic sin had entered, and festered by unhallowed rites had commenced the grinning march of death that was to rot us all to fungous abnormalities too hideous for the grave&rsquo;s holding.
+Here cosmic sin had entered, and festered by unhallowed rites had commenced the grinning march of death that was to rot us all to fungous abnormalities too hideous for the grave's holding.
 Satan here held his Babylonish court, and in the blood of stainless childhood the leprous limbs of phosphorescent Lilith were laved.
 Incubi and succubae howled praise to Hecate, and headless moon-calves bleated to the Magna Mater.
 Goats leaped to the sound of thin accursed flutes, and aegipans chased endlessly after misshapen fauns over rocks twisted like swollen toads.
-Moloch and Ashtaroth were not absent; for in this quintessence of all damnation the bounds of consciousness were let down, and man&rsquo;s fancy lay open to vistas of every realm of horror and every forbidden dimension that evil had power to mould.
+Moloch and Ashtaroth were not absent; for in this quintessence of all damnation the bounds of consciousness were let down, and man's fancy lay open to vistas of every realm of horror and every forbidden dimension that evil had power to mould.
 The world and Nature were helpless against such assaults from unsealed wells of night, nor could any sign or prayer check the Walpurgis-riot of horror which had come when a sage with the hateful